camunda/camunda-docs/docs/product-manuals/concepts/expressions.md

 // "c"
 ```

 A list value can be filtered using a boolean expression.
 The result is a list of elements that fulfill the condition.

-The current element in the condition is assigned to the variable `item`.
+The current element in the condition is assigned to the variable `item`:

 ```feel
 [1,2,3,4][item > 2]
 // [3,4]
 ```

-The operators `every` and `some` can be used to test if all elements or at least one element of a list fulfill a given condition.
+The operators `every` and `some` can be used to test if all elements or at least one element of a list fulfill a given condition:

 ```feel
 every x in [1,2,3] satisfies x >= 2